FAQs: Dentist Appointment Costs, Insurance & More

 How much is my first visit going to cost me?

 We believe that everyone deserves a healthy mouth.
 So our dental care is not only thorough, but also affordable and accessible to all.
 Don't have insurance?
 No problem.
-Your first visit for a comprehensive exam and X-rays is free.* - (*$19 in IL, TN.)
+New patients 21 or older receive a free comprehensive exam and X-rays.* - (*$19 in IL, TN.)

 Your dentist will give you a comprehensive exam and recommend treatment to get your mouth on the road to healthy.
 The office manager will discuss costs and work with you to find payment options that fit your budget.
 Aspen Dental offices make flexible payment plans available to help you make your treatment affordable, and we pledge never to surprise you with hidden fees—we’ll provide a clear, detailed estimate on the cost of your treatment plan in writing so you know what to expect.
 Discounts such as the free ($19) new patient appointment cannot be combined with insurance.
 But we’ll do everything we can to find a plan that gives you a healthy mouth.

 Are your offices accessible to patients with disabilities?